Role Type: Non-Executive Director

 Knowledge & Experience:

-- Support other Directors in their leadership of STS while monitoring their own conduct
+- Support other Directors of SCoT while monitoring their own conduct

 - Question intelligently, debate constructively, challenge rigorously and decide dispassionately